bihor/camaliga/Documentation/Administration/ViewHelper/Index.rst

   and
   https://docs.typo3.org/other/typo3/view-helper-reference/master/en-us/typo3/fluid/latest/Asset/Css.html

   In TYPO3 9 you can use this one.
+From TYPO3 12 you can not use it anymore!
   First set the namespace at the top of the template like above.
   Then use the ViewHelper to include JS- oder CSS-files like this::